faxenoff/ultrasharp-tools-mcp/Run.Docs/Guides/Exploring-Codebase.md

 **💡 Key Takeaway:** 2-5 minutes with MCP tools gives you better understanding than 2-4 hours of manual exploration.

-**Always start with:** LoadSolution → LoadProject → FindPotentialDuplicates → ViewDefinition → FindReferences
+**Always start with:** LoadSolutioload_projectject → FindPotentialDuplicates → ViewDefinition → FindReferences